 Butterry Toffee with an espresso kick is such a treat!
+Perfect for gifting!

 Good Monday morning people!
 I hope you all had a wonderful weekend.
 Today I need a little pick me up AND a little perk me up!
 I’ve got the pick me up part covered with my favorite Espresso Toffee, but I need a little help with the perk me up part!